claudiosanches/woocommerce-payment-discounts/README.md

 ### Need more help or want to make a suggestion? ###

 Create an issue in our [GitHub](https://github.com/claudiosmweb/woocommerce-payment-discounts) page.

+### Works with "WooCommerce German Market"? ###

+Nop, maybe because this plugin uses the "fees" system from WooCommerce to apply discounts and unfortunately the "WooCommerce German Market" plugin does not work very well with it.

+If you want to help us work around this problem, please send an [Pull Request on Github](https://github.com/claudiosmweb/woocommerce-payment-discounts).

 ## Screenshots ##